-Jerry Witkovsky used to ask his grandchildren how school was going.
-“I’d get the usual “fine” or “crummy” or sometimes a grunt,” says the Chicago native.
+Jerry Witkovsky used to always ask his grandchildren how school was going.
+“I’d get the usual “fine” or “crummy” or sometimes even a grunt,” says the Chicago native.
 “Then one day, my granddaughter said, ‘Grampa, you know, I am more than just a student.’
 I realized, I didn’t really know my grandchild’s world.
 Her school, her friends, her music.”

-So Witkovsky set out to change that.
+So Witkovsky set out to change all that.
 Not only did he find ways to really connect with his own six grandchildren, he’s helped hundreds of other grandparents do the same through annual workshops at a growing roster of Chicago-area high schools.
 Witkovsky’s now sharing what he learned in a new book, The Grandest Love: Inspiring the Grandparent-Grandchild Connection.

 Your Teen caught up with Witkovsky, who is 86, to find out more about how grandparents can connect with teenage grandchildren.